Brian-MacCurtin/SQL-Layoffs-Project/README.md

 | 4    | Hardware   | 13,223         |
 | 5    | Healthcare | 9,770          |

-- No industry appears in all four years
+- No industry appeared in all four years

-- The consumer and retail industries saw significant layoffs in three separate years
+- The consumer and retail industries saw significant layoffs in three separate years.

 # Conclusion
 This project helped me build on some of the SQL skills I knew, as well as introducing some new techniques.
-On top of this, I've become more experienced in how to clean a dataset, so it can be used for EDA and analysis.
+On top of this, I've become more experienced in cleaning a datase for later EDA and analysis.
 In the EDA section of this project, I practiced writing queries that helped me understand some overall trends in the data.
 I learned which companies and which industries were hit hardest in terms of layoffs by the COVID pandemic.